randyridgley/cdk-datalake-constructs/README.md

   createDefaultDatabase: true
 });

-// deploy to the data product acocunt const datalake = new dl.DataLake(this, 'LocalDataLake', {
+// deploy to the data product account const datalake = new dl.DataLake(this, 'LocalDataLake', {
   name: 'local-lake',
   accountId: lakeAccountId,